mboelt/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 ### No bootstrapping file found.
 Expecting bootstrapping in

 The bootstrap cannot be found.
-The reasons could be that the folder structure in the ZIP file is incorrect, there could be a typo, or a case-sensitive error in the app source (e.g., in the technical name).
+The reasons could be that the folder structure in the ZIP file needs to be corrected, a typo, or a case-sensitive error in the app source (e.g., in the technical name).

 ### Class Shopware\Storefront\* not found